Does NJ Law protect transgender students?

 Why are policies that support transgender students important?

 Transgender individuals make up approximately .7% of the U.S. population, meaning that in New Jersey, there are an estimated 13,962 transgender students in K-12 schools.
-We know from census data, as well as from our experiences working in NJ schools, that LGBT youth, including transgender youth, reside in every part of the state.
+We know from census data, as well as from our experiences working in NJ schools, that LGBTQ youth, including transgender youth, reside in every part of the state.
 Research shows that when transgender children and adolescents are supported by family and community, they do well, with levels of anxiety, depression, and suicidality matching their non-transgender peers.
 However, transgender youth frequently face persistent discrimination and this has a profoundly negative effect on their well being.
 Policies that support transgender students provide a roadmap that helps everyone involved, from school administrators and teachers to parents, community, and friends, to understand what the law is and what best practice is and to work together to support all students, including transgender students.

 What resources exist for schools that want to support all students, including transgender students?